cdapio/cdap/cdap-docs/examples-manual/source/examples/wikipedia-data-pipeline.rst

   and the other using K-Means.
 The application is packaged with the two possible application config JSON files at *resources/wikipedia-kmeans.json* and *resources/wikipedia-lda.json* in the application directory.

-- **The use of runtime arguments** in programs to customize for specific use cases.
-A namespace runtime argument can be provided to access datasets from a different namespace than the one where the application is deployed.
+- **Cross-namespace data access:** runtime arguments are used to pass in a namespace allowing each run to be customized as to the namespace used for data access.
+As all programs can take a namespace as a runtime argument or preference, applications can access datasets in a different namespace than the one where the application was deployed.

 ..
 Building and Starting
 .. =====================